 - some 10 000 indoor parking spaces

-- 10 metro station, 2 train stations and 2 bus stations
+- 10 metro stations, 2 train stations and 2 bus stations

 - banks, offices, dwellings, an arena and cinemas…